Alexaalex93/google_drive_api_file_mover/README.md

   - The variable source_drive_id is mandatory.
 If destination_drive_id is empty will be source_drive_id
   - Las variables source_folder_id y destination_folder_id no son indispensables.
 Si se encuentran vacias se harán las operaciones en la raiz.
 Si no, se hará la operacion en la carpeta existente con ese nombre.
   - The variables source_folder_id y destination_folder_id are optionals.
 If they are empty the operations will be in the root
+### 5. Run the script with python google_api_files_mover.py

+If you need to log in with another account, delete token.pickle file.